Last updated: December 31, 2019

 Meanwhile, other web applications manage the content and display of a site, which — to the user — seems completely static.

 In the early days of the internet, a website was nothing more exciting than a collection of documents made publicly available in the www folder of a connected file system.

-Most websites today — even simple blogs and single page sites — don't really document collections, they are database-backed web applications written in programming and scripting languages like PHP 5, Ruby on Rails, and Perl.
+Most websites today — even simple blogs and single page sites — don't really document collections, they are database-backed web applications written in programming and scripting languages like Ruby on Rails, and Perl.

 If these minimum requirements are not met, the application will either not run at all, or (worse) will appear to run fine but will exhibit weird behavior that will eventually compromise your site.

 Be especially mindful of version numbers.
 Often web applications will need a particular version (or higher) of some language, library, or tool.